AndreasHeger/CGATReport/doc/GalleryBarplots.rst

    error
       string

       field to use for error bars.
 See :term:`labeled values with errors`

+   colour
+      string

+      field to use for colours.

 ================
 stacked-bar-plot